SeetohYQ/grant-disbursement-api/README.md

    `id=[integer]`<br/>
    `personId=[integer]`<br/>

-   id is unique identifier of the household, which is made up of floor number (0 for non-HDB), unit number and postal code. personId is an unique identifer of the person, which could be NRIC for e.g.
+   id is unique identifier of the household, which is made up of floor number (0 for non-HDB), unit number and postal code.<br/>
+   personId is an unique identifer of the person (for e.g. NRIC).

 * **Data Params**